 Myth 1: The Flu Isn't That Serious

-Each year in the U.S., about 25 million people are sickened by flu, and between 12,000 and 61,000 people have died from the virus each year since 2010, according to the Centers for Disease Control and Prevention (CDC).
+Flu statistics show each year in the U.S., about 25 million people are sickened by flu, and between 12,000 and 52,000 people have died from the virus each year since 2010, according to the Centers for Disease Control and Prevention (CDC).

 People who are especially vulnerable to serious complications from the flu include those age 65 and older; people with chronic medical conditions such as asthma, diabetes or heart disease; pregnant women; and children under the age of 5.

-"The disease can be life-threatening, regardless of age," Dr. Naseer emphasizes.
+"The disease can be life-threatening, regardless of age," says Bilal Naseer, MD, an infectious disease specialist and critical care doctor at CommonSpirit Health in Carmichael, California.
 "It is very important for everybody to get the vaccine and not have this false sense of security.
 It is extremely preventable.
 And it hurts me every year when I see somebody very young suffering from it in my ICU."

 Myth 2: I’ve Never Had the Flu, So I Must Be Immune to It

-Just because you don't recall having flu symptoms doesn't mean you've never had the flu, says Dr. Naseer.
+Just because you don't recall having flu symptoms doesn't mean you've never had the flu, Dr. Naseer says.
 Many times people are asymptomatic or have very mild symptoms.
 Still, "they are very capable of transmitting to others, which is another really important reason to get the influenza vaccine."

 Myth 3: The Flu Vaccine Will Give Me the Flu